DigitalSerpant/Remote-RTC/README.md

 ```javascript
   let PublicIP = "12.34.56.78";
 ```
 You need to foward two ports for Remote RTC.
 The default ports 6966 and 6969.
 6966 is the webRTC and main website while 6969 is the websocket port.
+I will note that you monitor must remain on unless it supports acting like its on then the monitor is off.
+A ways to check this is to simply turn you monitor off while watching the screen and if it stops streaming your monitor does not support being off.
+I do plan to add a virtual monitor driver in the future.